bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 The root filesystem is available in src/rootfs.tar.xz

-To rebuild your kernel, extract the contents of this archive.
+To rebuild your kernel, extract the contents of this archive, as the kernel binary will contain the root filesystem (initramfs) too.

 This root filesystem just contains BusyBox utilities and a few custom scripts.
 It is very easy to update (you don't need